Benefits of Black Tea, Who Knew?

 What is Black Tea

-The tale goes that while a passing army entered the Fujian province.
-They decided to take shelter at a nearby tea factory.
+The tale goes that while a passing army entered the Fujian province, they decided to take shelter at a nearby tea factory.
 This held up production at the tea factory.
-The tea leaves were left out in the sun.
-This caused them to oxidize for a longer period of time and resulted in darker leaves.
+The tea leaves were left out in the sun, which caused them to oxidize for a longer period of time and resulted in darker leaves.
 Trying to speed up the drying time, they decided to smoke the leaves over pine wood.
-This created Lapsang Souchong, which became one of the very first black teas.
+This created Lapsang Souchong, one of the first black teas.

 Back then, tea was drunk as a concoction to keep one warm and fortified with vital nutrients.

-The most popular tea consumed with over 90 percent of all tea sold in the West is black tea.
-Black tea is called Red tea to this day in China.
+Black tea is the most popular tea consumed, accounting for over 90 percent of all tea sold in the West.
+To this day, black tea is called Red tea in China.
 Black tea is produced in countries like Kenya, Sri Lanka, China, and India.

 black tea because of oxidation.